VCCE/VCC/acia/ReadMe.txt

 but I don't use scred much).
 The size of the buffer can be changed from the console properties menu.

 I did a brief check of uemacs.
-It seems to work okay too except I find the lack of support of arrow keys too annoying and I am too used to vi's idea use of hjkl for cursor position to adapt to emacs.
+It seems to work okay except I find the lack of support of arrow keys too annoying and I am too used to vi's idea use of hjkl for cursor position to adapt to emacs.